joseEnrique/edgedk8sproxy/TESTING_GENERIC.md

 # Enviar cualquier dato TCP
 echo "Hello World" | nc localhost 8081

-# Expected: All TCP traffic forwarded to client, then to FORWARD_HOST:FORWARD_PORT
+# Expected: All TCP traffic forwarded to agent, then to FORWARD_HOST:FORWARD_PORT
 ```

 ## **🔍 What to Look For**